-1. Each Contracting Party shall have the right to withhold, revoke, suspend or limit the operating authorizations of an Airline designated by the other Contracting Party:
+- 1. Each Contracting Party shall have the right to withhold, revoke, suspend or limit the operating authorizations of the Designated Airline by the other Contracting Party where: - a) in the case of the Airline designated by the Kingdom of the Netherlands:

-- a) in the case airline(s) designated by the Kingdom of the Netherlands: - (i) it is not established in the Territory of the Kingdom of the Netherlands under European Union Treaties or does not have a valid operating licence in accordance with European Union law, or - (ii) effective regulatory control of the Airline is not exercised or not maintained by the EU Member State responsible for issuing its Air Operator's Certificate or the relevant Aeronautical Authority is not clearly identified in the designation, or - (iii) the Airline is not owned, directly or through majority ownership, or is not effectively controlled by Member States of the European Union or the European Free Trade Association and/or by nationals of such States; - b) in the case an Airline is designated by the Republic of Zambia: - (i) it is not established in the Territory of the Republic of Zambia or has no valid operating licence in according with applicable law of the Republic of Zambia, or - (ii) effective regulatory control of the airline is not exercised or not maintained by the Republic of Zambia, or - (iii) the Airline is not owned, directly or through majority ownership, or is not effectively controlled by the Republic of Zambia and/or by nationals of the Republic of Zambia; - c) in case the Airline has failed to comply with the laws and regulations referred to in Article 13 (Application of Laws, Regulations and Procedures) of this Agreement; - d) in case the other Contracting Party is not maintaining and administering the standards set forth in Article 15 (Safety); - e) in the event of failure by such Airline to qualify before the Aeronautical Authorities of the Contracting Party assessing the authorization, under the laws and regulations normally and reasonably applied to the operation of International Air Services by these Authorities in conformity with the Convention; - f) in case the Airline otherwise fails to operate in accordance with the conditions prescribed under this Agreement. - 2.
-Unless immediate action is essential to prevent further non-compliance with paragraph 1 of this Article, the rights established by this Article shall be exercised only after consultation with the other Contracting Party.
-Unless otherwise agreed by the Contracting Parties, such consultations shall begin within a period of sixty (60) days from the date of receipt of the request. - 3.
-This Article does not limit the rights of either Contracting Party to withhold, revoke, limit or impose conditions on the operating authorization of an Airline or Airlines of the other Contracting Party in accordance with the provisions of Article 16 (Aviation Security).
+- (i) it is not established in the Territory of the Kingdom of the Netherlands under the Treaty on the European Union and the Treaty on the functioning of the European Union or does not have a valid Operating Licence in accordance with European Union law; or - (ii) effective regulatory control of the Airline is not exercised or not maintained by the European Union Member State responsible for issuing its Air Operator Certificate or the relevant Aeronautical Authority is not clearly identified in the designation; or - (iii) the Airline is not owned, directly or through majority ownership, or is not effectively controlled by (a) European Union Member State(s) and/or Nationals of Member State(s), and/or by (a) other State(s) listed in Annex 1 and/or Nationals of such other State(s); and - (iv) the Airline is already authorised to operate under a bilateral agreement between the Kingdom of the Netherlands and another European Union Member State and the Republic of Mauritius can demonstrate that, by exercising traffic rights under this Agreement on a route that includes a point in any other Member State, it would be circumventing restrictions on traffic rights imposed by that other agreement; or - (v) the Airline holds an Air Operator Certificate issued by a European Union Member State and there is no bilateral Air Services agreement between the Republic of Mauritius and that European Union Member State and that European Union Member State has denied traffic rights to the Airline designated by the Republic of Mauritius. - b) in the case of the Airline designated by the Republic of Mauritius: - (i) it is not established in the Republic of Mauritius or does not have a valid Operating licence in accordance with applicable law of the Republic of Mauritius; or - (ii) effective regulatory control is not exercised or not maintained by the Republic of Mauritius; and. - (iii) the Airline is not owned, directly or through majority ownership, or is not effectively controlled by the Republic of Mauritius and/or Nationals of the Republic of Mauritius. - c) in the case of failure by that Airline to comply with the laws or regulations normally and reasonably applied by the Contracting Party granting those rights; or - d) if the Airline otherwise fails to operate in accordance with the conditions prescribed under this Agreement; or - e) in the case of failure by the other Contracting Party to take appropriate action to improve safety and security in accordance with Article(s) 16 and 17. - 2.
+Unless immediate action is essential to prevent further non-compliance with paragraph 1 of this Article, the rights established by this Article shall be exercised only after consultation within 30 calendar days with the other Contracting Party.